 Uber Cash credits

-The American Express® Gold Card offers $10 in Uber Cash each month to be used on Uber Eats orders or Uber rides in the U.S. To earn the credit, cardholders need to add their card to their Uber account.
+The American Express® Gold Card offers $10 in Uber Cash each month to be used on Uber Eats orders or Uber rides in the U.S. To earn the credit, cardholders need to add their card to their Uber account and select it as the payment method.

 If you already use Uber on a regular basis, you’ll see a straightforward $120 in value every year.
 If you don’t use the service, though, keep in mind that Uber Eats orders and Uber rides could often cost more than $10 apiece.